 The SatEd.org web site is developed and maintained in HTML5.
 It is best viewed with most recent version of Mozilla Firefox, Microsoft Edge, Google Chrome, Opera, or Safari.

-Several payment options are available for membership, conference fees, and donations: on-line with credit card (Visa, MasterCard, American Express, Discover) - preferred; by check mailed in with printed copy of order form -- the order form can be completed on-line and printed. can be made by credit card, check, or cash at the Satellites & Education Conference.
+Several payment options are available for membership, conference fees, and donations: on-line with credit card (Visa, MasterCard, American Express, Discover) - preferred; by check mailed to SEA with a printed copy of the order form -- the order form can be completed on-line and printed.
+Payments can also be made by credit card, check, or cash in person at the Satellites & Education Conference.
 All payments must be in US Dollars.
-Payments by check or credit card may be subject to exchange rates and/or additional fees which are the responsibility of the card holder.
+Payments by check or credit card may be subject to exchange rates and/or additional fees which are the responsibility of the payer.
 Mailed-in payments by check must be addressed as directed on the downloaded and printed forms.
 On-line orders to be paid by check will be cancelled if check is not received within thirty (30) calendar days of the order date.
 Postage is the responsibility of the sender.

-Should it become necessary to cancel a conference registration or membership, SEA will gladly refund the amount paid minus a $15 processing fee.
+Should it become necessary to cancel a conference registration or membership, SEA will gladly refund the amount paid minus a $20 processing fee.
 While the mode of refund is at the discretion of the SEA Treasurer, an effort will be made to refund in the same mode as the original payment.
 For example, if the payment was made by check, SEA may issue a refund check once the initial payment check has cleared.
 If the payment was made by credit card, a credit may be issued to the same credit card account.
-Cash payments may be refunded by cash or check.
-Returned checks are subject to an additional $15 fee.
+Cash payments may be refunded by cash or check at the discretion of the SEA Treasurer.
+Returned checks are subject to an additional $20 fee.
 Requests for membership refunds must be received within thirty (30) calendar days of the membership dues payment.
-Requests for refund of pre-paid conference fees, including registration, banquet, and other activities involving a fee, must be received before 0001 UTC Monday of the calendar week of the conference.
+Requests for refund of pre-paid conference fees, including registration, banquet, and other conference-related activities involving a fee, must be received before 0001 UTC Monday of the calendar week of the conference.
 SEA is not able to accomodate refund requests received after those deadlines.
 Refund requests should be addressed to SEA.Accounts@SatEd.org.

 SEA takes your privacy seriously.
 Information submitted in online forms such as the membership application and conference registration forms are encrypted using advanced 256-bit encryption techniques in a certified secure socket layer (SSL).
-You can be sure your online activity is so protected when you see the URL in the browser address window begin with "https" instead of the usual "http," and the URL is preceded by a padlock symbol.
-You should also find a graphic symbol from the SSL certificate provider on various pages for each form.
-You may click on the padlock and/or the graphic symbol for more information about the SSL certificate and its provider.Some secure pages also display a PCI (Payment Card Industry) assurance symbol indicating this web site has passed an annual review and is complies with current payment card industry standards.
+You can be sure your online activity is so protected when you see the URL in the browser address window begin with "https," and the URL is preceded by a padlock symbol.
+You should also find a graphic symbol from the SSL certificate provider on various online forms available on SatEd.org.
+You may click on the padlock and/or the graphic symbol for more information about the SSL certificate and its provider.Some secure pages also display a PCI (Payment Card Industry) assurance symbol indicating this web site has passed an annual review and complies with current payment card industry standards.